 Melons, squash, and cucumbers grow best where the summer is hot, dry, and almost always sunny.
 The best flavored of these gourd family (Cucurbitaceae) crops will come from the hottest growing regions.
 Both cloudy and rainy weather will slow and all but stop Cucurbit growth.

-If your growing region cannot sustain soil and air temperatures of 70°F or greater for 75 to 100 days then keep in mind that squash are the hardiest members of the gourd family—meaning they will grow in cooler conditions if need be.
-Cucumbers are somewhat less hardy than squash; cantaloupes are less hardy yet; and watermelons are the least hardy members of the gourd family—meaning they demand the most heat.
+If your growing region cannot sustain soil and air temperatures of 70°F (21°C) or greater for 75 to 100 days then keep in mind that squash is the hardiest member of the gourd family—meaning they will grow in cooler conditions if need be.
+Cucumbers are somewhat less hardy than squash; cantaloupes are even less hardy, and watermelons are the least hardy members of the gourd family—meaning they demand the most heat.

 Give melons, cucumbers, and squashes a long growing season; a long, hot growing season will increase flavor and yield.